1996 SeaDoo XP GPS Speedometer Gauge Replacement

 3. Finally, mount the GPS Sensor to the underside of the hood using double sided sticky tape.

-Installing the Gauge into the factory hood
+Installing the Digital Gauge into the Factory XP Hood

 1. Install the new digital SeaDoo XP GPS Speedometer in place of the old gauge.